 - Canola Council of Canada.
 2002.
 Canopy Manipulation Trial.
 Yorkton, Saskatchewan

-- O’Donovan, J. Agriculture and Agri-Food Canada.
+- O’Donovan, J. Agriculture and Agri-Food Canada is a department of the Government of Canada.
+More.
 Personal communication

 - Canola Council of Canada Canopy Manipulation Trial